sysown/proxysql/doc/passwords.md

 ### Variable `admin-hash_passwords`

 To facilitate the support of hashed passwords, ProxySQL v1.2.3 introduced a new global boolean variable, `admin-hash_password`, enabled by default.
-When `admin-hash_password=true` , password are automatically _at_RUNTIME_only_ hashed when running `LOAD MYSQL USERS TO RUNTIME` .
+When `admin-hash_password=true` , password are automatically hashed _at RUNTIME only_ when running `LOAD MYSQL USERS TO RUNTIME` .
-Passwords in `mysql_users` are yet *not* automatically hashed.
+Passwords in `mysql_users` tables are yet *not* automatically hashed.
-Nonetheless, it is easily possible to hash the password in `mysql_users` table, both in-memory and on-disk.
-It is enough to copy users from RUNTIME, for example running `SAVE MYSQL USERS FROM RUNTIME` after `LOAD MYSQL USERS TO RUNTIME`, and then `SAVE MYSQL USERS TO DISK` (recommended).
+Nonetheless, it is easily possible to hash the passwords in `mysql_users` table, both in-memory and on-disk.
+It is enough to copy users _from RUNTIME_, for example running `SAVE MYSQL USERS FROM RUNTIME` after `LOAD MYSQL USERS TO RUNTIME`, and then `SAVE MYSQL USERS TO DISK` (recommended).

 Here an example:
 ```sql